 Susan shall be missed by everyone that knew her and will be in all of our hearts.

-Graveside committal service with military honors will be held at a later date at the Mound Grove Cemetery of Evansville.
+Graveside committal service with military honors will be held at 1 PM, Saturday May 15 at Mound Grove Cemetery of Evansville.

-To send sympathy gifts to the family or plant a tree in memory of Susan "Sue" Lucille (Ertl) Humbert, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Susan "Sue" Lucille (Ertl) Humbert, please visit our Tree Store.